-What's the Difference Between a Hosted SIP Extension and a Traditional SIP Trunk ?
+What's The Difference Between SIP Extensions and SIP Trunk?

 Many businesses choose VoIP as a way to reduce cost and improve communications.
 There are two components of VoIP: the voice call and data transfer.
 Each part uses a different set of protocols to get the job done.
 SIP (session initiation protocol) is one of the many protocols that can be used to control the voice phase of a VoIP call.